ChromeUniverse/PythonBank/README.md

 * All file create/read/write operations are now cross-compatibile between OSes!

 ## To-do list
-* Seperate function definitions and classes/objects into separte files
+* Function definitions and classes/objects should be in separate files...
-* Add function for making sure transfers are valid (valid UserID, etc.)
+* Add function to make sure transfers are valid (valid UserID, Receiver UserID isn't the same as Sender UserID, etc.)
 * Improve cross-platform compatibility
 * Add more flexibility for passwords - variable length, etc.
 * Add password hashing and salting